emb-riscv/specs-markdown/improvements-upon-privileged.md

 Apart from relaxing the need for the privileged specs, the instruction set defined by Volume I is generally acceptable for microcontroller devices.

+The only notable exception is in Chaper 2.8, the `rdcycle`, `rdtime` and `rdinstret` which should be moved to Volume II.

-The only notable exception is the list of mandatory CSRs, which should be moved to Volume II, allowing for microcontrollers to define a more efficient set of mandatory registers.
+Related to these instructions, the list of CSRs defined in Table 19.3 should be shortened, by moving the `cycle`, `time` and `instret` to Volume II, allowing for microcontrollers to define a more efficient set of mandatory registers.

 ### Remove the POSIX ABI from Volume I

 Another important issue with the current specs is the mandatory use of the POSIX ABI, which is too expensive for real-time devices.

-The solution is to move it to Volume II, and allow a microcontroller profile to define an EABI, (Embedded ABI), as a lighter version of the POSIX ABI.
+The solution is to move it either to Volume II, or to a separate assembly programmer's handbook, and allow a microcontroller profile to define an EABI, (Embedded ABI), as a lighter version of the POSIX ABI.